JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with SDR file loaded](/screenshot_qt-dab.png?raw=true)

-Qt-DAB is the result of merging the dab-rpi and the sdr-j-dab programs of the author.
+Qt-DAB is the result of merging the DAB-rpi and the sdr-j-DAB programs of the author.
 It became more and more complex to maintain different versions: modifications made in one version, did not always end up in the other versions so the versions started to diverge.

-Since furthermore a separate "command line only" version is developed (a version not using Qt at all), while much of the sources is also used in the development of a version handling ETI files, there was a real need to reorganize.
+Since furthermore a separate "command line only" version is developed (a version not using Qt at all), while a large part of the sources is also used in the development of a version handling ETI files, there was a real need to reorganize.

-I decided to merge the dab-rpi and sdr-j-dab version and rename the result - to distinguish from the Qt-free version -  Qt-DAB.
+It was therefore decided to merge the DAB-rpi and sdr-j-DAB version and rename the result - to distinguish from the Qt-free version -  Qt-DAB.

 The Qt-free version, the "command line only" version,  is named "dab-cmdline", is built around a library that does the DAB decoding, and has its own repository.

-The software - both the Qt-DAB and the dab-cmdline version - supports decoding of terrestrial DAB and DAB+ reception with as input the  samplestream from either an AIRSPY, a SDRplay, a dabstick (rtl_sdr), a rtl_tcp server.
+The software - both the Qt-DAB and the dab-cmdline version - supports decoding of terrestrial DAB and DAB+ reception with as input the  samplestream from either an AIRSPY, a SDRplay or a dabstick (rtl_sdr)s

-The Qt-DAB version also supports input from a (prerecorded) file (*.sdr, which obviously provides the opportunity of dumping the input into a file).
+The Qt-DAB version also supports input from an rtl-tcp server and (prerecorded) file (*.sdr, which obviously provides the opportunity of dumping the input into a file).

-Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi,the spectrum display, showing the spectrum and the constellation over the WiFi, can be left out of the configuration.
+Since the Qt-DAB version has to run on a headless RPI 2, using the home WiFi, in- or excluding the part for showing the spectrum and the constellation, is determined by setting the configuration.

-Again, as the Qt-DAB version has to run on a headless RPI 2, an option is included to configure the sound output to deliver its samples through a TCP connection.
+Furthermore, as the Qt-DAB version has to run on a headless RPI 2, a configuration option is included to have the sound output delivered its samples through a TCP connection.

 For further information please visit http://www.sdr-j.tk